roberthawdon/dfshow/docs/source/show.rst

 ``Edit``
   This invokes the default text editor.
 Please consult the ``man`` pages of your preferred editor for more information.
-The edit command utilizes the ``VISUAL`` or ``EDITOR`` environment variable.
-If this has not been set, the following message is displayed.
+The edit command is set in show's configuration settings or can utilize the ``VISUAL`` or ``EDITOR`` environment variable.
+If neither of these have been set, the following message is displayed.

-  ``Please export a VISUAL environment variable to define the utility program name.``
+  ``Please set a valid editor utility program command in settings.``

-  To resolve this, set a variable to your preferred editor in your shell's user preference file.
+  To resolve this, set your preferred editor in show's configuration settings or set the following environment variable your shell's user preference file.

   ``export VISUAL=/usr/bin/vi``